Affiliate links on Android Authority may earn us a commission. Learn more.

-- Navigate to the Skype website.
+- Open your Chrome browser and navigate to the Skype website.

 - Log in using your username (or email account or phone number) and password.

 Once you’ve signed in, that’s it.
 You’re now ready to use Skype to chat with friends, use video, add new contacts, and everything else you usually do — on a Chromebook.

 Use the Android app